 Tax benefits are recognized only for tax positions that are more likely than not to be sustained upon examination by tax authorities.
 The amount recognized is measured as the largest amount of benefit that is greater than 50 percent likely to be realized upon settlement.
 A liability for "unrecognized tax benefits" is recorded for any tax benefits claimed in the Company's tax returns that do not meet these recognition and measurement standards.
-As of March 31, 2021, no liability for unrecognized tax benefits was required to be reported.
-The guidance also discusses the classification of related interest and penalties on income taxes.
+As of March 31, 2022, no liability for unrecognized tax benefits was required to be reported.
+The guidance from ASC 740, Income Taxes, also discusses the classification of related interest and penalties on income taxes.
 The Company's policy is to record interest and penalties on uncertain tax positions as a component of income tax expense.
-No interest or penalties were recorded during the three months ended March 31, 2021 or 2020.
+No interest or penalties were recorded during the three months ended March 31, 2022 or 2021.
 The Company files income tax returns with the United States and California governments.